OpenCAXPlus/ocpexternal_lapack/README.md

-# OpenCAX+ External Template
+# OpenCAX+ External: Lapack

-This is a template repository for external dependencies of the OpenCAX+ projects.

-External dependencies are used for both toolkits or starters of the OpenCAX+ SDK.
+The Lapack/Blas repository can be found [here](https://github.com/Reference-LAPACK/lapack)

 ## Learn how to create the external project for OpenCAX+